KinuthiaN/Pizza-Palace/README.md

 # PIZZA PALACE
-It is a website wher you can order any pizza
+It is a website wher you can order any pizza.

 ## Authors
 Geoffrey Kinuthia.